DausdasKreuz/twitterWatcher/README.md

 # Twitter Watcher

-This app create an API to get some data form twitter users.
+This app create an API to get some data from twitter users.

 More info [here](docs/description.md)